solana-labs/solana/docs/src/proposals/transactions-v2.md

 must upgrade.

-The RPC API should also support an option for returning fully expanded transactions to abstract away the mapping details from downstream clients.
+The RPC API should also support an option for returning fully expanded transactions to abstract away the address map details from downstream clients.

 ### Limitations

 - Max of 256 accounts may be specified in a transaction because u8 is used by compiled instructions to index into transaction message account keys.
-- Address maps can hold up to 256 addresses because mapping entries are encoded as `u8` in transactions.
+- Address maps can hold up to 256 addresses because references to map entries are encoded as `u8` in transactions.
-- Transaction signers may not be specified using a mapping, the full address of each signer must be serialized in the transaction.
+- Transaction signers may not be referenced with an address map, the full address of each signer must be serialized in the transaction.
 This ensures that the performance of transaction signature checks is not affected.
-- Hardware wallets will probably not be able to display details about accounts referenced through mappings due to inability to verify on-chain data.
+- Hardware wallets will probably not be able to display details about accounts referenced through address maps due to inability to verify on-chain data.
 - Only single level address maps can be used.
 Recursive maps will not be supported.

 ## Security Concerns